JuliaRegistries/General/README.md

 [^1]: Note that even within the world of OSI licenses, there are combinations of OSI licenses which are not legal to use together, such as GPL2 with Apache2.

+#### Can my package registration PR be merged early?

+New packages must typically wait for the 3 day timer to expire before they are merged, either automatically by the bot or manually.
+This waiting period allows time for community comment and review, and to provide time to check things like:

+- the name is appropriate (e.g. "safe for work", not typosquatting, and fitting with the [Pkg naming guidelines](https://pkgdocs.julialang.org/v1/creating-packages/#Package-naming-guidelines))
+- the package is functional and non-empty
+- the code is not malicious (e.g. exploiting security vulnerabilities)
+- there is some form of README or documentation to enable users to use the package

+If there is some urgent need for the package to be registered (for example, an upcoming talk featuring the package or other external deadline), the waiting period can be expedited by request made in the [#pkg-registration](https://julialang.slack.com/archives/C6M4DQA5P) channel on the public Julia Language Slack, or directly on the PR itself.
+This request should include a link to the registration PR and why an expedited merge is needed.
+In this case, a registry maintainer (see below) can manually review the package (often with stricter standards than the typical package faces, given the lack of bandwidth to review all packages thoroughly).

+#### Who can approve an early merge?

+Any registry maintainer may merge a package registration PR early.
+Early merges should still be discussed on the [#pkg-registration](https://julialang.slack.com/archives/C6M4DQA5P) slack channel before merging.
+Registry maintainers are discouraged from merging packages they directly *or* indirectly maintain as mentioned in [CONTRIBUTING.md](https://github.com/JuliaRegistries/General/blob/master/CONTRIBUTING.md#other-ways-to-help).

 ## Registry maintenance

 The General registry is a shared resource that belongs to the entire Julia community.
 Therefore, we welcome comments and suggestions from everyone in the Julia community.
 However, all decisions regarding the General registry are ultimately up to the discretion of the registry maintainers.